Earn up to six units of credit and gain real-world skills while interning as a History major.

 Where Can I Intern?

 Various museums, historical societies, libraries and other institutions are offering virtual internships, which allow students to participate in an internship with an institution while working from home.
-A Google Docs spreadsheet listing virtual internships for the summer and fall is available.
+A Google Docs spreadsheet listing virtual internships has been updated.

 Some of our students had previously found internships with the following organizations:

 - University of Arizona Press